Kenosha Pops Band playing Dec. 18 Christmas concert

-After missing out in 2020, the Kenosha Pops Concert Band is set to perform its Christmas concert at Carthage College.
+KENOSHA — After missing out in 2020, the Kenosha Pops Concert Band is set to perform its Christmas concert once again at Carthage College.

 The concert is 7 p.m.
 Saturday, Dec.
 18, in Carthage’s Siebert Chapel.

-Tickets are free and can be reserved online in advance at www.carthage.edu/fine-arts/tickets/ or by calling the college's Fine Arts Box Office at 262-551-6661 from noon to 5 p.m.
+Tickets are free and can be reserved online in advance at carthage.edu/fine-arts/tickets/ or by calling the college’s Fine Arts Box Office at 262-551-6661 from noon to 5 p.m.
 Tuesday through Friday.
-(For wheelchair and accessibility seating, please contact the Fine Arts Box Office.)
+(For wheelchair and accessibility seating, contact the Fine Arts Box Office.)

 A limited number of tickets will also be available at the door.